needle-mirror/com.unity.cloud.gltfast/Documentation~/ImportRuntime.md

 }
 ```

+> [!TIP]
-> Note: Most users want to load self-contained glTF binary files this way, but `LoadGltfBinary` also takes the original URI of glTF file as second parameter, so it can resolve relative URIs.
+> Provide the original URI of glTF-binary file as `uri` parameter to [LoadGltfBinary][GltfImportLoadGltfBinary], so that it is able to resolve relative URIs in non-self-contained glTFs.

 ## Customize loading behavior